Skip to Content

 Sports medicine

-Physicians specializing in sports medicine help with injuries related to sports, fitness and exercise.
-They can diagnose and treat injuries to the muscle, ligament, bone and tendon.
-Common reasons to see them include concussion, ACL tears, shin splints and muscles strains, among others.
+Physicians specializing in sports medicine help with injuries related to athletics, fitness and exercise.
+They can diagnose and treat damage to the muscle, ligament, bone and tendon.
+Common reasons to see them include concussions, anterior cruciate ligament (ACL) tears, shin splints and muscle strains.

 Sports medicine physicians in Denver